Parrot Fish are part of the marine species which are generally found in the tropical and shallow subtropical oceans all over the world.

 Parrot fishes of most of the tropical species form large schools when they are feeding and these are grouped by the size.

-They release small eggs in the water which ends up becoming the plankton and these eggs float freely in the water and settle in the coral until they are ready to hatch.
+They release small eggs in the water which ends up becoming the plankton and these eggs float freely in the water and settle in the corral until they are ready to hatch.

 These fish as mentioned earlier change their sex as they get older but the largest fish is a male, which is also, unfortunately, the most targeted fish.
 This means, fishing the target which is the biggest male fish makes it difficult for them to reproduce and grow.